 This exhibit is centered around the work of Professor Gerald Gill (1948-2007).
 Professor Gill joined the history department at Tufts University as an assistant professor of American history in the fall of 1980 and taught at Tufts for the next twenty seven years.
 In addition to his teaching and service to the community, which were recognized with formal awards inside and outside of the University, Professor Gill conducted pioneering research on African American experiences at Tufts.

-Using a draft of Professor Gill's "Another Light on the Hill" manuscript, this online exhibit seeks to pay homage to his work and extend his vision to tell the story of black experience at Tufts University from the school's founding through to the present.
+Based on Professor Gill's research and writing this online exhibit seeks to pay homage to his work and extend his vision to tell the story of black experience at Tufts University from the school's founding through to the present.

 Navigating this Exhibit